-- 5. An applicant must not be required to pay a fee to have his civil rights restored or to be released from penalties and disabilities pursuant to this section. - [3.]
-6. The board may adopt regulations necessary or convenient for the purposes of this section. - Sec.
-13. NRS 213.157 is hereby amended to read as follows: - 213.157 1.
-In any case where a person convicted of a felony in the State of Nevada has served his sentence and been released from prison, [and has not been convicted of any offense greater than a traffic violation within 5 years of his release,] he may apply to the division requesting restoration of his civil rights and release from all penalties and disabilities which resulted from the offense or crime of which he was convicted.
-[The application must be accompanied by a current, certified record of the applicant's criminal history received from the central repository for Nevada records of criminal history.
-If, after investigation, the division determines that the applicant meets the requirements of this section, it shall petition] - 2.
-Upon receiving an application pursuant to subsection 1, the division shall determine whether the applicant has served his sentence and been released from prison.
-If the division determines that the applicant has served his sentence and been released from prison, the division shall forward the application to the district court in which the conviction was obtained.
-For an order granting such restoration and release.
-If the division refuses to submit such petition, the applicant may, after giving notice to the division, petition such court directly for the restoration of his] - 3.
-Upon receiving an application pursuant to subsection 2, the court shall, as soon as reasonably practicable, restore the civil rights of the applicant and release him from all penalties and disabilities which resulted from the offense or crime of which he was convicted. - 4.
-An applicant must not be required to pay a fee to have his civil rights restored or to be released from penalties and disabilities pursuant to this section. - Sec.
-14. The amendatory provisions of this act apply to: - 1.
-A petition for an order to seal records pursuant to NRS 179.245 or 179.255 that is filed on or after the effective date of this act. - 2.
+3. The board may adopt regulations necessary or convenient for the purposes of this section.

+Sec.
+13. NRS 213.157 is hereby amended to read as follows:

+213.157 In any case where a person convicted of a felony in the State of Nevada has served his sentence and been released from prison, fand has not been convicted of any offense greater than a traffic violation within 5 years of his release, he may apply to the division requesting restoration of his civil rights and release from all penalties and disabilities which resulted from the offense or crime of which he was convicted.
+[The application must be accompanied by a current, certified record of the applicant's criminal history received from the central repository for Nevada records of eriminal history.]
+If, after investigation, the division determines that the applicant [meets the requirements of this section,] has served his sentence and been released from prison, it shall petition the district court in which the conviction was obtained for an order granting such restoration and release.
+If the division refuses to submit such petition, the applicant may, after giving notice to the division, petition such court directly for the restoration of his civil rights and release from all penalties and disabilities which resulted from the offense or crime of which he was convicted.

+Sec.
+14. The amendatory provisions of this act apply to:

+- 1. A petition for an order to seal records pursuant to NRS 179.245 or 179.255 that is filed on or after the effective date of this act. - 2.
 An application for restoration of civil rights pursuant to NRS 176A.860, 213.090, 213.155 or 213.157 that is filed on or after the effective date of this act. - Sec.
 15. This act becomes effective upon passage and approval.